taylorham/react-starter/README.md

 ```

 ### <a name="html-style-property"></a>HTML `style` property
 Styles are written in a new JavaScript-based version of CSS, and are all passed as JS Objects.
-CSS properties are written in camel-case as object keys, and property values are written as Strings like so:
+CSS properties are written in camelCase as object keys, and property values are written as Strings like so:

 ```javascript
 // Inline